telehash/telehash.github.io/faq.md

 * <a name="simultaneous" />**Can one hashname be used in two places at once?** - As two completely distinct/decoupled entities, no, it would cause conflicting line handshakes depending on whichever hashname responded first.
 If implemented so that there is some shared private state/storage mechanism between the instances where line information is held and coordinated, then yes a hashname can be available at many different network locations.
 For example, one hashname can be used from many datacenters simultaneously as long as they all use the same distributed database for line state.

+* **How are other identities mapped to hashnames?** - When "Alice wants to send a message to Bob" then Alice and Bob need to both be using software on a device that has generated it's own unique hashname for that software+device instance.
+Then either Alice or Bob must one-time exchange the hashname of their instance via another mechanism where they can trust/identify the sender/recipient.
+The hashnames are not private/secret so typically this is done as a link sent via an existing system that Alice/Bob are already using such as email, chat, or a social network, or can be done in person via a QR code or local network discovery/pairing.

 <a name="dht" />
 ## Distributed Hash Table